 Special Educational or Medical Needs

 In June 2020 Fourfields was awarded the Inclusion Quality Mark with Flagship Status, having previously been a Centre of Excellence for 3 years.
-The latest report can be seen HERE.

 Please click HERE to read a fantastic article about the award and the work we carry out here in school to achieve the flagship status.